 Current sales: https://vitagene.com/shop/products-include-dna-test-kits/

 Health Reports for diet, fitness, and supplementation + Ancestry + free 15 minute nutritional phone consultation.
 Regular price $99; on sale for $79.
-Believe this is the same report available on Amazon: https://www.amazon.com/Vitagene-DNA-Test-Kit-Ancestry/dp/B01NCISWQT (sale price on Amazon is $79.00* as of February 15, 2019)- price may or may not be cheaper on Amazon as they love to raise and lower the prices on a regular basis.
+Believe this is the same report available on Amazon: https://www.amazon.com/Vitagene-DNA-Test-Kit-Ancestry/dp/B01NCISWQT (sale price on Amazon is $79.00* as of February 28, 2019 – check for coupon as they sometimes have $10.00 off coupon deal on Amazon)- price may or may not be cheaper on Amazon as they love to raise and lower the prices on a regular basis.

 All in 1 Bundle for diet, fitness, skin report, and supplementation + Ancestry + free 15 minute nutritional phone consultation.
 Regular price $129, on sale for $99.